interglobalmedia/image-steganography-steghide/README.md

 Success!
 I kept my original `test.txt` file inside the `file_embed` folder, and then extracted it from inside the `file_extract` folder.
 And THEN, I could compare the two files to make sure that they actually are the same using the `sha-256 standard`.

-## Comparing the original (embedded) test.txt file in file_embed with the (extracted) test.txt file in file_extract using the SHA-256 standard
+## Checking for file integrity

 Let's say I wanted to check and make sure that no changes had been made to my "confidential" `test.txt` file in the `embed/extract` process.
-Or let's say that I had embedded the `test.txt` file in my `jpg image` and that hypothetically I had sent it to someone else to extract the `test.txt` file from the `jpg image`, and they wanted to make sure that the file had not experienced any modifications or corruption along the way.
+Or let's say that I had embedded the `test.txt` file in my `jpg image` and that hypothetically I had sent it to someone else to extract the `test.txt` file`, and they wanted to make sure that the file had not experienced any modifications or corruption in transit.

 I  already had the [SHA-256 standard](https://en.wikipedia.org/wiki/SHA-2) installed in my `Kali Linux OS` on my `macOS` via the `UTM` virtual machine, so I was able do the following to `check` the `integrity` of both my `test.txt` files located in the `file_embed` and `file_extract` folders.